kaustavmu/r2auto_nav/README.md

 Please centre your contributions, if possible, along the following areas.
 1. Best calibrated values for highest power efficiency
 2. Improved optimizations for mapping algorithm
-3. Smoother overall motion(Continuous motion rather than stop-start motion in current model) Do avoid pull requests for cosmetic fixes
+3. Smoother overall motion(Motion in an arc rather than straight line and rotate motion in the current model) Do avoid pull requests for cosmetic fixes